 The time seemed right for the emergence of a new power - from an unexpected direction.
 But their period of hegemony was to be comparatively brief - an interlude of revived Iranian rule between the Arab and Turkish domination.

 The Abbasid rule was over - they were allowed to stay in Baghdad as long as they did not interfere with government.
-Thus arose the irony of the Buyids position - Shi'a Iranians protecting a Sunni Arab dynasty.
+Thus arose the irony of the Buyids position - Shi'i Iranians protecting a Sunni Arab dynasty.
 Hasan's son (known as Azod al-Dawla) united the three provinces in 980, but dissensions broke out again after his death.
 The Buyids took no interest in Syria, at this time repeatedly devastated by the revived Byzantine Empire.
 By 1055 the Buyid dynasty's power was finished.
+In 1055, the caliph's new protector became the Seljuq leader Toghrul Beg, an enthusiast for Sunni Islam.
+The Shi'i interlude was over.

 Modern bust of Ibn Sina in Tehran